chloealbright/DevHiveMind/Language Overlap/Access Modifiers.md

 **These are the non-access modifiers for attributes and methods:

 - Abstract - only be used in an abstract class and can only be used on methods.

-- final - both cannot be overridden or modified.
+- Final - both cannot be overridden or modified.

 -  [[Static methods | static ]]- both belong to the class and not the object. also in uml is represented by being underlined and a little bold. static members are used so, there will be one and only one copy of the member.